John Fane, 10th Earl of Westmorland: Family

-The Countess of Westmorland died relatively young in 1793, aged only 29, from undisclosed causes.
+The Countess of Westmorland died relatively young in 1793, aged 29, from undisclosed causes.
 Lord Westmorland married secondly Jane, daughter of Richard Huck-Saunders, in 1800.
 After some years of marriage, they later separated and she lived at Brympton d'Evercy.
 By his second wife, he had three sons and two daughters, of whom only the eldest child Lady Georgiana Fane outlived both parents and inherited the Brympton estate.